 The WITNESS™ Parvo is a simple test based on Rapid Immuno Migration (RIM™) technology.
-Canine parvovirus antigen is detected in canine feces.
-Sensitized particles will form complexes with the CPV antigen present in the sample (fecal extract).
+Canine parvovirus antigen is detected in canine faeces.
+Sensitised particles will form complexes with the CPV antigen present in the sample (faecal extract).
 The formed complexes migrate along a membrane.
-The complexes are then captured on a sensitized reaction line where their accumulation causes the formation of a clearly visible pink/red band.
+The complexes are then captured on a sensitised reaction line where their accumulation causes the formation of a clearly visible pink/red band.
 A pink/red band in the control window ensures that the test was performed correctly.

 Iii.
 Sample Material

 Canine fecal material is required for this test.

 Stool samples should be tested not longer than 24 hours after collection, if stored at room temperature.

 If testing is further delayed, samples should be kept refrigerated (up to 7 days at +2 °C to 8 °C; 35 °F to 46 °F).